In the very near future, there are going to be a lot of shocked and angry business owners.

 You can also choose to designate a service area for a home-based business.
 These are known as Service-Area Businesses or SABs.
 Designating a service area might require you to be re-verified by Google.

-No matter what address or hours you list on your Google Business page, expect Google to check up on you from time to time.
+No matter what address or hours you list on your Google Business Profile page, expect Google to check up on you from time to time.
 This ongoing verification may be calling you on the phone, sending you postcards, or checking the legitimacy of your storefront.